May 13, 2024

 This e-book serves as a starting point for learning the basics of individual income tax reporting.
 It provides a step-by-step analysis of Form 1040 and its schedules, making it ideal for beginners and those preparing for entry-level tax preparation roles.

-Written by a former IRS attorney, this book provides strategies for legally and ethically reducing tax liabilities, particularly for business owners and self-employed individuals.
-It offers practical tips and insights into maximizing deductions. is valuable for those looking to minimize their tax burden.
+Authored by a former IRS attorney, this book focuses on legitimate tax deductions and strategies for reducing tax burdens, particularly for business owners and entrepreneurs.
+It provides practical advice and aims to help readers identify often-missed tax-saving opportunities.
+This useful resource for those looking to optimize their tax position legally and ethically.

 Provides a comprehensive overview of transfer pricing, a critical and complex area of international taxation for multinational companies.
 Written by an experienced practitioner, it's valuable for professionals and graduate students focusing on international tax issues.